FROSTY MOSS RELAY

 Pavement and trail running in the greenest corner of the lower 48

 You and your best road and trail running buddies.
-Form a team of 3 or 5 people—any mix of age, gender, and ability, as long as your team can average a 12-minute pace or faster.
+Form a team of 2-5 people (Full Moss) or 2-4 people (Mini Moss)—any mix of age, gender, and ability, as long as your team can average a 12-minute pace or faster.
 Load up your team van with food, drinks, extra layers, tunes, and a fun competitive spirit.

 Saturday, April 6, 2019.
 Wave starts at 6:00 and 8:00 a.m., based on teams’ projected average pace.
 Team captains are also asked to attend the Friday evening packet pickup/rules & safety briefing: 6pm at Barhop Brewing & Pizza in Port Angeles.

 The North Olympic Peninsula in Washington state.
 Frosty Moss HQ is based in Port Angeles, where the mountains greet the sea.
 The course follows the Olympic Discovery Trail AND the Adventure Route.